-- (9) Therefore, EU legislation should prohibit discrimination based on religion or belief, disability, age or sexual orientation in a range of areas outside the labour market, including access to social protection, access to education and access to and supply of goods and services, including housing.
-Services should be taken to be those within the meaning of Article 57 of the Treaty on the Functioning of the European Union. - (10) Directive 2000/78/EC prohibits discrimination in access to vocational training; it is necessary to complete this protection by extending the prohibition of discrimination to education which is not considered vocational training. - (11) - (12) Discrimination is understood to include direct and indirect discrimination, harassment, instructions to discriminate and denial of reasonable accommodation to persons with disabilities.
-Discrimination within the meaning of this Directive includes direct discrimination or harassment based on assumptions about a person's religion or belief, disability, age or sexual orientation. - (12a) Discrimination is also understood to include discrimination due to association with a discriminatory ground, as confirmed by the Court of Justice in Case C-303/06.
-Such discrimination occurs, inter alia, when a person is treated less favorably, or harassed, because of an association which that person has, with persons of a particular religion or belief, disability, age or sexual orientation.
-It is therefore appropriate to provide explicitly for protection against such discrimination in this Directive. - (12b) Harassment is contrary to the principle of equal treatment, since victims of harassment cannot enjoy, on an equal basis with others, access to social protection, education and goods and services.
-Harassment can take different forms, including unwanted verbal, physical, or other non-verbal conduct.
-Such conduct may be deemed harassment in the meaning of this Directive when it is either repeated or otherwise so serious in nature that it has the purpose or effect of violating the dignity of a person and of creating an intimidating, hostile, degrading, humiliating or offensive environment.
+- (9) Therefore, Union legislation should prohibit discrimination based on religion or belief, disability, age or sexual orientation in a range of areas outside the labour market, including access to social protection, access to education and access to and supply of goods and services, including housing.
+Services should be taken to be those within the meaning of Article 57 of the TFEU. - (10) Directive 2000/78/EC prohibits discrimination in access to vocational training.
+It is necessary to complete this protection by extending the prohibition of discrimination to education which is not considered vocational training.

+- (12) Discrimination is understood to include direct and indirect discrimination, harassment, instructions to discriminate and denial of reasonable accommodation to persons with disabilities.
+Discrimination within the meaning of this Directive includes direct discrimination or harassment based on assumptions about a person's religion or belief, disability, age or sexual orientation. - (12a) Discrimination is also understood to include discrimination due to association with a discriminatory ground, as confirmed by the Court of Justice in Case C-303/0611 and Case C-83/14.12.
+Such discrimination occurs, inter alia, when a person is treated less favourably, or harassed, because of an association which that person has, or is perceived to have with persons of a particular religion or belief, disability, age or sexual orientation.
+It is therefore appropriate to provide explicitly for protection against such discrimination in this Directive.

-&lt;sup>10 Case C-303/06, Coleman v.
+Case C-303/06, Coleman v.
 Attridge, judgment of 17 July 2008.